LujC3/global-happiness-economic-inequality-analysis/README.md

 ## Tech stack

 Python · pandas · NumPy · statsmodels · scipy · matplotlib · seaborn

-## Background note

-My professional background is in law, nursing, and local government procurement, not statistics — but cross-country wellbeing analysis like this is exactly the kind of evidence base Philippine policymakers need when weighing growth-focused programs against welfare-focused ones.
-Flagging a synthetic dataset before drawing conclusions from it is the same instinct that makes a good case auditor: the source has to hold up before the argument built on it does.

 ---
 *Part of a [data analytics portfolio](https://lujc3.github.io) combining a legal, nursing, and public-sector background with applied data analysis.*